m15ch4/vra_terraform/README.md

 >* version - version of the image

-You can verify if the providers are in correct directories using ```dive``` util available on https://github.com/wagoodman/dive.
+You can verify if the providers are in correct directories by reviewing filesystem structure of the image using `dive` util available on https://github.com/wagoodman/dive.

 Now move the ```terraform_vsphere.tar``` file to docker host on internet restricted environment and load it.
 ```